tharveyster/react-contact-form/README.md

 Then go to the **Email Templates** link and click **Create New Template**.
 Update the template to contain the information and styling you would like to receive in your emails.
 The items in double curly brackets (`{{}}`) should match the variables from your React app code  (e.g., {{name}}, {{email}}, {{message}}).
 ![Configure your email template](./src/images/emailjs-template.png)

+Make sure that the **To Email** is set to the address where you would like to receive your emails.
+It should be the same address that you used when you selected and configured the email service.
+When done modifying the template, click on **Save**.

+## Creating the App
+First clone or fork the repo, use the terminal to navigate to the folder that was created, and type:

+`npm i`

+This will install the modules necessary for the app to function properly.

 ## More info pending...

 ## Contact Info